 Nestled between the Lower Garden District and the CBD, lies the Warehouse District — an area that has grown and flourished since its initial redevelopment following the 1984 World’s Fair.
 The booming neighborhood embodies everything from trendy restaurants and art galleries, to cocktail lounges and gambling.
-Whether your stepping off of a cruise or walking to the Saints game, the Warehouse District is the perfect neighborhood to explore.
-Here are a few of the places to check out…
+No matter the occasion, the Warehouse District is the perfect neighborhood to explore.
+Remember that New Orleans is currently in its Phased Reopening Plan, which means wearing a mask is mandatory and a reservation or advanced ticket is required to dine at a restaurant or visit an attraction.
+Here are a few places to check out…

 Ranked the second best museum in the world by Trip Advisor, the National WWII Museum is a must-visit.
 You can easily spend a whole day exploring the massive property.
 Wander through the exhibits, see a show in the Stage Door Canteen, have lunch at the Soda Shop or American Sector and check out the 4-D multi-sensory production in the Solomon Victory Theater.